 - Note that the core Meteorology classes are offered ONLY in the semesters shown on the roadmap - please factor this into your planning!

-- You should also consult the General Education Requirements & Courses page for detailed general education information.
+- You should also consult the General Education Page at the Advising Hub page for detailed general education information.

-IF you arrive at SJSU ready to go straight into the freshmen courses shown (especially eitherWe've also developed an Advising Frequently Asked Questions (FAQ) section.
+Please consult the Advising Frequently Asked Questions (FAQ) section.
 If after reading these pages, you have further questions, please don't hesitate to contact the undergraduate advisor (currently Professor Eugene Cordero).